Nicole Scherzinger: 2003–2009: The Pussycat Dolls

-The Pussycat Dolls' second and final album, Doll Domination was released in the United States on September 23, 2008, and peaked at number four on the Billboard 200.
-The album included singles "When I Grow Up" and "I Hate This Part", which peaked at number nine and eleven on the Billboard Hot 100, respectively.
+The Pussycat Dolls' second and final album, Doll Domination, was released in the United States on September 23, 2008, and peaked at number four on the Billboard 200.
+The album included the singles "When I Grow Up" and "I Hate This Part", which peaked at number nine and eleven on the Billboard Hot 100, respectively.
 Both songs were originally recorded for Scherzinger's solo effort.
-The following year, the group embarked the worldwide Doll Domination Tour, which began on January 18, 2009.
+The following year, the group embarked on the worldwide Doll Domination Tour, which began on January 18, 2009.
 While on tour, Scherzinger was asked to re-write the pop version of "Jai Ho" from the film Slumdog Millionaire (2008).
-The song was entitled "Jai Ho!
-(You Are My Destiny)" crediting A. R. Rahman and the Pussycat Dolls while Scherzinger was credited as a featured artist causing dissatisfaction within the group.
+The song was titled "Jai Ho!
+(You Are My Destiny)" crediting A. R. Rahman and the Pussycat Dolls, while Scherzinger was credited as a featured artist causing dissatisfaction within the group.
 The song reached number one in 17 countries; in the US, it peaked at number fifteen on the Billboard Hot 100, after charging eighty-five places consequently making the largest weekly leap from number 100.
 On April 5, 2009, Scherzinger performed "America the Beautiful" at Wrestlemania XXV, at the Reliant Stadium in Houston, Texas.
 After the tour concluded in August 2009, the group announced a hiatus to further pursue solo careers.
 In December 2009, Scherzinger was announced as the third judge joining Ben Folds and Boyz II Men band member Shawn Stockman on the first season of The Sing-Off.
 She returned for the second season before being replaced by Sara Bareilles.